NashTech-Labs/Lighthouse-CI-repo/Lighthouse-CI-tech-hub/README.md

 4)You can store the results in the Lighthouse CI server.

-5) Complete control over Lighthouse and its CI.
+5)Complete control over Lighthouse and its CI.

 # Steps For Installation